OpenNebula/marketplace-docs/source/service/vnf.rst

 .. note::

-    You should enable at least one of the VNFs otherwise no service will be started - you can always enable/disable and modify the VNFs (services) anytime later via the **Conf → Update Configuration**.
+    **No VNF services are started by default**, you always need to select and enable those you require to run.
+This can be done right on VM instantiation or later (both to enable or disable) via the live VM update operations (in Sunstone in VM details do **Conf → Update Configuration** or use CLI command ``onevm updateconf``).

 After you are done, click on the button **Instantiate**.
 Virtual machine with running service(s) should be ready in a few minutes.